davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 @fig:neogene_sections|a, and our thermal modeling for this scenario (model group **A**) is displayed in @fig:model_results|a and -@fig:model_tracers|a.
-The model begins at 24 Ma, corresponding to the time of opening of the Mendocino slab window under southern California [@Wilson2005].
+The model begins at 24 Ma, corresponding to the opening of the Mendocino slab window under southern California [@Wilson2005].
 A steady-state profile through the crust is truncated by a mantle adiabat to simulate direct contact with the ascended asthenosphere (for 0-6 Myr), after which the domain relaxes conductively to the conclusion of the model.
 Previous
-modeling by @Erkan2008 suggests that this scenario yields geotherms too hot to correspond to the modern regional geotherm.
+modeling by @Erkan2008 suggests that this scenario yields temperatures too hot to correspond to the modern regional geotherm.
-We confirm this assessment, finding that this scenario produces extremely "hot" geotherms that are at the upper boundary of spinel lherzolite stability for much of the temperature domain of interest [@fig:model_comparison], reproducing neither the xenolith geotherm determined in this study nor the seismically-determined depth of the lithosphere-asthenosphere boundary [e.g. @Li2007].
+We confirm this assessment, finding that this scenario produces extremely steep geotherms at the upper boundary of spinel lherzolite stability for much of the temperature domain of interest [@fig:model_comparison], reproducing neither the xenolith pressure--temperature array developed in this study nor the seismically-inferred depth of the lithosphere-asthenosphere boundary [e.g. @Li2007].

 ### Stalled slab